Editorial Style Guide

 Buffalo AKG Art Museum (formerly Albright-Knox Art Gallery)

-Buffalo History Museum (formerly the Buffalo and Erie County Historical Society)
+Buffalo History Museum (formerly Buffalo and Erie County Historical Society)

 the Buffalo News —See newspapers, names of.